intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

 # Run BigDL Program on Yarn with Spark-Submit

-The BigDL supports submmiting application to Yarn cluster, we just need refer to the following steps in order:
+The BigDL supports submitting application to Yarn cluster, we just need to refer to the following steps in order:

 1. Pack the conda environment to an archive.